tianxing-wu/tianxing-wu.github.io/_pages/about.md

 News
 ======
 * **Jan.
+2025:** We have achieved 2024 OpenKG Annual Outstanding Open Resource Award.
+* **Jan.
 2025:** One paper was accepted by DASFAA 2025.
 * **Jan.
 2025:** I was invited as a program committee member of SIGIR 2025.
 * **Dec.
 2024:** I was invited as a program committee member of ICML 2025.